 To get a Turtle Helmet in Minecraft, players must first obtain five scutes—the crafting ingredient exclusive to this helmet.
 Scutes are dropped by baby turtles when they grow into adults, making breeding turtles an essential part of the process.
-This requires players to find turtles, breed them using seagrass, protect their eggs during the incubation period, and carefully nurture baby turtles until they mature and drop scutes.
+This requires players to find turtles, breed them with seagrass, protect their eggs during incubation, and carefully nurture baby turtles until they mature and drop scutes.

-Once the eggs hatch, baby turtles grow over time, accelerated by feeding additional seagrass.
+Once the eggs hatch, baby turtles grow over time, accelerated by feeding on additional seagrass.
 When fully grown, baby turtles drop scutes, which players collect.
-After gathering five scutes, players can craft the Turtle Helmet using the crafting table, placing the scutes in the helmet shape.
+After gathering five scutes, players can craft the Turtle Helmet at a crafting table by placing the scutes in the helmet shape.
 Putting on the helmet grants water breathing for ten seconds, aiding underwater efforts.

 Overview of Where to Find Turtles in the Game